hmanwani2304/ownCloud-QuickStart-Guide/README.md

 ## ownCloud Desktop Client

-A user can download ownCloud Desktop Client from the [ownCloud Download Page](https://owncloud.com/download/#desktop-clients).
+A user can download ownCloud Desktop Client from the [ownCloud Download](https://owncloud.com/download/#desktop-clients) page.
 The Desktop client is available for Windows, macOS, and Linux.

 ### Installing the ownCloud Desktop Client

 This section describes the installation for **Windows**, which is same as for any other software application.
-However, **Linux** users must follow the instructions provided on the [ownCloud Download Page](https://owncloud.com/download/#desktop-clients), which helps in adding an appropriate repository for their Linux distribution, installing the signing key and accessing the package managers to install the desktop client.
+However, **Linux** users must follow the instructions provided on the [ownCloud Download](https://owncloud.com/download/#desktop-clients) page, which helps in adding an appropriate repository for their Linux distribution, installing the signing key and accessing the package managers to install the desktop client.

 #### System Requirements